Latest posts by Jovin Tardif (see all)

 Interview with Dan Ponich of LA Solution Center

 Today on What On What’s Good with Host Jovin Tardif, I am here with LA Solution Center.
 LA Solution Center is a brand new music collective launched in spring 2020 by Vancouver musician Dan Ponich.
 You may know Ponich from the bands’ Echo Nebraska and CIVILIANA.
 Fun fact: LA Solution Center will feature a rotation of different vocalists and collaborators for every release.
 Today in our interview, we discuss how LA Solution Center was developed, the debut single ‘My Piranha‘, news about upcoming singles “Hot Trotter“, “God Could Be Afraid Of Us All” and “Hit A Nerve” and much more.

 LA Solution Center came to be after my band CIVILIANA decided to part ways.
 It was during the start of COVID and I had 2 important people in my life suggest I write some music.

 I hadn’t written in years and just started throwing stuff down at my studio to see what would stick.
-I came up with “My Piranha” and it felt very refreshing making music that I would listen to.
+Came up with “My Piranha” and it felt very refreshing making music that I would listen to.
 I halted past ambitions of wanting to make music I think other people would like and just started writing tracks that I would like to listen to, trusting my gut and not second-guessing myself.